 Thanks again to Dustin for our inspiring conversation we had in Denver.
 Thanks for allowing me to take your idea of MTTI and write this blog.
 I hope I did your idea justice and you like the outcome!

-For those that want to see how Dynatrace changes MTTI in your environment as compared to what you have right now, feel free to either sign up for our Dynatrace SaaS Trial or ask us about a Managed (=On Premises) Trial.
+For those that want to see how Dynatrace changes MTTI in your environment as compared to what you have right now, feel free to either sign up for our Dynatrace SaaS Trial.